docker/docs/content/manuals/admin/organization/manage-products.md

 ### Manage access to Docker Desktop

-To manage access for Docker Desktop, you can [enforce sign-in](../../security/for-admins/enforce-sign-in/_index.md), then and manage members [manually](./members.md) or use [provisioning](../../security/for-admins/provisioning/_index.md).
+To manage access to Docker Desktop, you can [enforce sign-in](../../security/for-admins/enforce-sign-in/_index.md), then and manage members [manually](./members.md) or use [provisioning](../../security/for-admins/provisioning/_index.md).
 With sign-in